yraji07/Terraform/AwsCloudformation/readme.md

   region = "us-west-1"
 }

-ativity.json file (by using this file we can create the cloudformation )
+ativity.json file (This file can be anywhere in your system by using this file we can create the cloudformation)
 -----------------
 {
     "AWSTemplateFormatVersion": "2010-09-09",